Kathleen Anderson Obituary - East Moline, IA | Legacy Pro

 She was a member of the Illinois Retired Teachers Association.

-Survivors include her sister-in-law Mary Anderson of Onalaska, WI, nieces and nephews.
-Sandra (Jon)
+Survivors include her sister-in-law, Mary Anderson of Onalaska; nieces and nephews, Sandra (Jon)

-Reynolds, Onalaska Julianne (Andrew) Becker of Edmonds, WA, Mark (Kathy) Anderson of Indianola, IA and Janine (James) Stratakes of Leonardtown, MD; and great nieces and nephews.
+Reynolds, Onalaska, Julianne (Andrew) Becker of Edmonds, Wash., Mark (Kathy) Anderson of Indianola, Iowa, and Janine (James) Stratakes of Leonardtown, Md.; and great nieces and nephews.

-Funeral services for Kathleen A. Anderson, of East Moline, IL, will be 11 am Friday at St. Anne Catholic Church, East Moline.
+Funeral services for Kathleen A. Anderson, of East Moline will be 11 a.m.
+Friday, at St. Anne Catholic Church, East Moline.
 Entombment will be in St. Mary's Mausoleum, East Moline.
-Visitation will be 9:30-10-30 am Friday at the Van Hoe Funeral Home Ltd., East Moline.
+Visitation will be 9:30 to 10:30 a.m.
+Friday at the Van Hoe Funeral Home Ltd., East Moline.

 Memorials may be made to Quad City Animal Welfare Center, Milan and Illinois Retired Teachers Foundation.